Hosted by AmericanTrails.org

 The Elk Meadow Park Dog Off-leash Area (DOLA) is where fun is unleashed in the Rocky Mountain foothills west of Denver.
 People and pooches, together but untethered, enjoy long hikes amid old-growth ponderosa pines on natural-surface trails, short jaunts on a crusher-fine loop with views of 14,264-foot Mount Evans, and the chance to romp and socialize in two fenced areas.

-What’s become a 107-acre canine wonderland— believed to be the largest off-leash park in the nation— has humble roots.
+What’s become a 107-acre canine wonderland— one of the largest off-leash park in the nation— has humble roots.
 In the early 1990s, responding to citizens’ requests, JCOS set the property aside as an informal training area, separated from the rest of 1,657-acre Elk Meadow Park by a public road.
 A neighbor, concerned over the safety of off-leash dogs near a busy road, collaborated with a local fencing company to fund a 1-acre fenced area in 2001.
 The fenced area came to be known as “Bark Park.”
 JCOS expanded this to six acres in 2005.

 Because dogs must be leashed in the rest of the Elk Meadow Park and throughout the JCOS system, the DOLA became an attractive option that rangers and volunteers could offer to leash law offenders.
 As word of the DOLA spread and interest in dog parks boomed, visitors from the foothills and Metro Denver area fanned out across the property in great numbers.
 Several issues emerged.
 Miles of unsustainable paths criss-crossed the park, creating heavy erosion, hazards, and confusion for visitors.
 Nearby landowners complained of trespassing, trash, and conflicts between dogs.